Treasury Takeaways

 Evolution and innovation in payments

-In our next podcast, Wells Fargo Managing Director Jonathon Traer-Clark speaks to Joe Hussey, Wells Fargo Payables and Receivables executive and Chair of the Nacha Board of Directors.
-Their discussion focuses on the evolution and innovation in payments, from checks to the multitude of payment networks and platforms available today.
-Jonathon and Joe also discuss common themes they are hearing from clients, including the challenges related to payment fields, reconciliation, and fraud.
+In our next podcast, Joe Hussey, Wells Fargo Payables and Receivables executive and Chair of the Nacha Board of Directors discusses the evolution and innovation in payments, from checks to the multitude of payment networks and platforms available today.
+Joe also discusses common themes we are hearing from clients, including the challenges related to payment fields, reconciliation, and fraud.
 Moving into the future, Joe outlines the continuum of payments, including ACH, virtual, wire, and ever-evolving payment rails.
 Heightened client expectations, coupled with a dynamic landscape make this podcast a must-listen for treasury professionals.

 RO-3524269